 Connection opening timeout (SYN) Maximum time, in seconds, allowed to fully establish the TCP connection (SYN / SYN+ACK / ACK).
 It has to be between 10 and 60 (default value: 20 seconds).
-TCP connection Maximum time, in seconds, the state of an idle connection is kept (default value: 1800 seconds).
+TCP connection Maximum time, in seconds, the state of an idle connection is kept.
+It has to be between 30 and 604800 (default value: 3600 seconds).
 UDP connection Maximum time, in seconds, the state of an idle UDP pseudo-connection is kept.
-It has to be between 30 and 3600 (default value: 120 seconds).
+It has to be between 30 and 604800 (default value: 120 seconds).
 Connection closing timeout (FIN) Maximum time, in seconds, allowed for the TCP connection closing phase (FIN+ACK / ACK / FIN+ACK / ACK).
-This value has to be between 10 and 3600 seconds (default value: $480 \text{ seconds}$ ).
+This value has to be between 10 and 3600 seconds (default value: 480 seconds).
 Closed connections Number of seconds a closed connection ( closed state) is kept in the connection table.
-It has to be between 10 and 60 seconds (default value: 2 seconds).
+It has to be between 2 and 60 seconds (default value: 2 seconds).
 Small TCP window To avoid Denial of Service attacks, the counter determine the lifetime of a connection with a small TCP window (lower than 100 byte).
 This counter is reset when the first small window announcement is received.
 If no new message is received to increase the window size before this counter expires, the TCP connection will be closed.

-Support Disable the SYN proxy If this option is selected, you will no longer be protected from "SYN" attacks, as the proxy will no longer filter packets.
+Disable the SYN If this option is selected, you will no longer be protected from "SYN" attacks, as the proxy proxy will no longer filter packets.
 We advise you to disable this option for debug purposes only.